IshanAK/PAF-Group-Project/README.md

-# PAF-GroupProject
-SellNBye is an e-commerce system, which provides a platform for the registered sellers to advertise their products and registered buyers to order and purchase them.;
+SellNBye is an e-commerce system, which provides a platform for the registered sellers to advertise their products and registered buyers to order and purchase them.

 Shopping cart
 Catalogue